A Subexponential Quantum Algorithm for the Semidirect Discrete Logarithm Problem: Introduction

 There is therefore motivation to analyse the difficulty of \sdlp{}.
-However, the complexity of \sdlp{} and its relationship to more well-known hardness problems, particularly with respect to its security against quantum adversaries, has not been well understood and was a significant open problem for researchers in this area.
-In this paper we provide the first dedicated analysis of \sdlp{}, obtaining two key contributions.
+However, prior to this work the general-case complexity of \sdlp{} and its relationship to more well-known hardness problems, particularly with respect to its security against quantum adversaries, has not been well understood and was a significant open problem for researchers in this area.
+In this paper, we provide the first dedicated analysis of \sdlp{}, obtaining two key contributions.
 First, we demonstrate that a subset of all possible products of the form $\phi^{x-1}(g)\cdot\ldots\cdot\phi(g)\cdot g$ is a set upon which a finite abelian group acts; in other words, that \sdpke{} is, modulo some context-specific technicality, a variant of the group action-based key exchange schemes originally proposed by Couveignes \cite{couveignes2006hard}.
 In particular, solving \sdlp{} can be translated into a problem with respect to a group action.
 This surprising connection provides a sharper classification of \sdpke{} than was previously known, and allows us to derive our second contribution, an application of known tools that gives a quantum algorithm for solving \sdlp{}.
-The algorithm runs in subexponential time $2^{\bigO{\sqrt{\log p}}}$, where $p$ is the security parameter.
+The algorithm runs in subexponential time $2^{\bigO{\sqrt{\log p}}}$, where $p$ parameterises the size of the group action.